;

 Shadow

-The Civic Fellow Experience
+The Civic Engagement Fellowship Experience

 As a Civic Fellow, you’ll become part of Close Up’s tightly knit team of civic educators, working together to serve young people of all backgrounds in a fast-paced environment.